How to claim benefits

 • The non-dependant is a paid carer provided by a charitable or voluntary organisation

-• The non-dependant is getting Pension Credit.
+• The non-dependant is getting Pension Credit

 If you qualify, your benefit will usually start from the Monday after you tell us you want to claim as long as we get your claim form back within one month of us sending it to you.
-But, if you think your benefit should start earlier, you need to write to us and tell us: